openai/openai-cookbook/examples/vector_databases/elasticsearch/README.md

 # Elasticsearch

-Elasticsearch is the [world's most downloaded vector database](https://www.elastic.co/elasticsearch/vector-database).
+Elasticsearch is a popular search/analytics engine and [vector database](https://www.elastic.co/elasticsearch/vector-database).
 Elasticsearch offers an efficient way to create, store, and search vector embeddings at scale.

 For technical details, refer to the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/knn-search.html).